mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 > Using path components enables supporting multiple issuers per host.
 This is required in some multi-tenant hosting configurations.

-Cloud Resources creaeted on this article:
+Cloud Resources created on this article:

 - AWS ACM Certificate
 - AWS CloudFront Distribution
 - AWS DNS Records
 - AWS S3 Bucket
-- OpenShift cluster on AWS with STS as authentication mode
+- OpenShift cluster on AWS with STS as the authentication mode

 Table of Contents